ABOUT OUR PROJECT

 In the middle of downtown the “Familieninfobüro” in the New City Hall is a good spot to change nappies (and gather plenty of information about raising children in Leipzig).
 Many stores related to kids also offer free facilities to change diapers.
 Some even have a service entertaining your little ones while you are shopping like for instance the big IKEA furniture store in Günthersdorf.
 Several of the bigger drugstore chains like DM or Rossmann offer a wide assortment of baby goods and sometimes have nappy changing facilities (like the DM shops in Grimmaische Strasse).
 The babywalz store in Querstrasse also offers a quiet corner to feed your baby or change diapers.

-Where to buy baby food?
+Where can I buy baby food?

-Baby food can be bought in all the big supermarkets but also in drugstores like DMDrogerie Müller, or Rossmann which carry a good assortment of food, clothing and toys as well as diapers and toiletries for babies.
+Baby food can be bought in all the big supermarkets but also in drugstores like DM, Drogerie Müller, or Rossmann which carry a good assortment of food, clothing and toys as well as diapers and toiletries for babies.
 The big department stores like Galeria Kaufhof and Karstadt also have a kids department selling clothing and toys for your little ones.
 Another good source to buy things for your baby is the babywalz shop in Querstrasse near the city center.

 A friend told me of “Schlingel”.
 What is that?